NOAA-EMC/NCEPLIBS-g2/docs/user_guide.md

 Release all resources for the file by calling g2cf_close().

+# Index Files

+The NCEPLIBS-g2 library uses index files to help quickly navigate a GRIB2 file.
+These index files can result in significant performance improvement for large GRIB2 files.

+There are two versions of the index file.
+The original version (version 1) was used until NCEPLIBS-g2-4.0.0.
+This version of the index file does not handle files larger than 2 GB.

+The second version of the index file (version 2) handles GRIB2 files which are larger than 2 GB.

+Create an index file with the grb2index utility.

 # GRIB2 Encoding Routines

 To start a new GRIB2 message, call subroutine gribcreate().
 It